 - a rag (so you can clean your cables when you pack your home office)

 All electronics are usually very sensitive and fragile.
 Since you are packing them for what may be a long transport, you need to take some precautions.
 First of all, back up everything on trusted servers or on a hard drive.
 You don’t want to lose all your data by accident.
 Next, turn everything off and disassemble it.
-Plug the cables out of all appliances and computers, take the paper and cartridges out of the printers.
+Plug the cables out of all appliances and computers, take the paper and cartridges out of your office printer.
 Then, tape all the moving parts of your machines/appliances to stop them from moving.
 Now it’s time to bubble wrap or pack everything.
 Make sure that any sensitive parts of your equipment, like your computer displays, are protected.

 To ensure that all the cables are safe and that you can put them together in the right order use baggies or plastic bags.
 After you disconnect all the cables from your computer put them all in a baggie marked “COMPUTER”.
 Repeat this for every part of your equipment and use more than one baggie where necessary.